-The Accounts Receivable Game Plan
+The Accounts Receivable Game Plan: How to improve your AR process

 In honor of the big game this weekend, we are putting together a game plan for accounts receivable success.
 Before your team can even call a play, you must first know your strengths, weaknesses, and the players involved.
 Once you’ve figured out these variables, you can start putting the ball in motion as you move down the field.
-Here are some of the most important plays you need in your larger A/R game plan:
+Here are some of the most important plays you need in your larger accounts receivable (AR) game plan:

 1. A way to directly integrate into accounts payable systems